SeunMatt/fstackapi_php/README.md

 First, ensure you have set up the config as specified above, then run the following command from the root dir of the package to run the tests.

+*It will be a good idea to have an `access_token` to an account that has not reach its limit for number of forms creation.*

 ```
 "./vendor/bin/phpunit"
 ```